Responses to the COVID-19 pandemic in April 2020: 27 April

 because many people with suspected COVID-19 infections in the country who were discouraged from having PCR tests felt that they were treated unfairly.

 New Zealand prepares to move from a Level 4 to a Level 3 alert level at midnight on 28 April.
-As part of the Level 3 lockdown, schools up to Year 10 and early childhood centers will be allowed to reopen but children will be encouraged to stay at home; businesses can reopen but mist comply with social distancing requirements; gatherings of up to ten people are allowed for weddings, funerals, and tangi; and low-risk recreational activities are allowed.
+As part of the Level 3 lockdown, schools up to Year 10 and early childhood centers will be allowed to reopen but children will be encouraged to stay at home; businesses can reopen but must comply with social distancing requirements; gatherings of up to ten people are allowed for weddings, funerals, and tangi; and low-risk recreational activities are allowed.

 28 April

 In Australia, New South Wales authorities have reopened three beaches including Bondi Beach as part of a relaxation of lockdown measures.

 The Director of the Wuhan Institute of Virology has rejected claims that the coronavirus originated in a Chinese laboratory, dismissing it as a conspiracy theory.

 Chief Executive of Hong Kong Carrie Lam has announced that civil servants will be able to return to work from 4 May but that Hong Kong government has not made a decision over easing travel and social distancing measures due to expire next week.

 The Japan Medical Association has advised against holding the 2020 Summer Olympics, which has been postponed to July 2021, unless a COVID-19 vaccine is developed.
 300,000 masks that the Japanese Government had sent to pregnant women as part of a government handout were found to be faulty.

 In Malaysia, Human Rights Watch's Asia Director Phil Robertson called on the Malaysian Government to stop detaining people who had flouted the movement control order put in place to combat the spread of the coronavirus.
 By 18 March, 15,000 had been arrested for breaching the movement control order.

 Taiwanese Health Minister Chen Shih-chung has thanked United States Secretary of Health and Human Services Alex Azar for the United States' strong support for Taiwanese participation in the World Health Organization.
 Azar has expressed support for Taiwanese participation in WHO meetings and functions at the observer level.